rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 In some instances, I may still reference studies or results with (★) or (★★), though I didn't spend much time investigating them.

-The "Table of Covered Research" collects the research I ended up using to update my beliefs on people's attitudes towards human gene-editing.
-Given my limited time, I aimed to look at around 15-20 surveys, and ended up selecting and reading .

 After collecting all the search results, I then rated them (★) after reading the abstract, (★★) after skimming the paper, and (★★★) after quickly evaluating all of the (★★) results.
 All PEW Research reports were exceptions in that I automatically gave them (★★★), given the insights and enjoyment I've gained from them in the past.

 Abbreviations for the quickly-chosen reasons for not including the (★) or (★★) surveys: